yalimohammadi/yalimohammadi.github.io/_pages/about.md

 ### Research

-My research centers on designing algorithms and optimization of network models.
-In particular, I study the theoretical grounds of network models of practical importance with two main focuses: 1) studying epidemics on networks and 2) designing efficient sampling algorithms from large networks.
-Also, my research contributes theoretical insight into online platforms, such as matching markets and online advertising markets.
+My research involves leveraging data to guide decision-making using network models.
+Specifically, I develop algorithms and optimization techniques to study the behavior of networks in practical applications.
+My work has two main focuses: first, I investigate the spread of epidemics on networks, and second, I design efficient sampling algorithms for large networks.
+In addition, my research provides valuable insights into the functioning of online platforms such as matching markets and online advertising markets.
+Through my work, I aim to contribute to the development of more effective and informed decision-making strategies.